Stephanowicz/moOde-audioplayer-addons/README.md

 10. Fix for local ultrawide displays like 11.9inch Capacitive Touch Screen LCD, 1480x320

+11. Fix for playback context-menue out of scope for large menues

 ## requirements & installation
 - Tested with moOde audioplayer v9.x
 should also work with v8.x (will NOT work with v7.x)